 No Impact.
 The proposed project will not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
-The proposed project does not involve use of hazardous materials.
+See discussion in Item "a," above.

-c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
+- c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? - No Impact.

-No Impact.
 The proposed project will not emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school.
-The proposed project does not involve use of hazardous materials.

-d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
+See previous discussion in Item "a," above. - d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? - No Impact.

-No Impact.
 The proposed project will not be located on sites included on a list of hazardous materials sites that would result in creation of a significant hazard to the public or the environment.
-MP implementation and compliance monitoring will occur on existing fields and drains, which are not identified as hazardous materials sites.

-e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area?
+MP implementation and compliance monitoring will occur on existing fields and drains, which are not identified as hazardous materials sites. - e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area?

 No Impact.
-The proposed project is not located within an airport land use plan or within two miles of a public airport or public use airport.
-MP implementation and compliance monitoring will occur on existing fields and drains.
+Small portions of the proposed project are located within two miles of public airports, but the proposed project will not result in a safety hazard for people residing or working in the project area.
+According to the Airport Land Use Compatibility plan, Imperial County Airports (Imperial County, 1996), the principal means of reducing risk to people on the ground is to restrict land uses so as to limit the gathering of people in areas most susceptible to aircraft accidents, which means that agricultural land use, which does not tend to result in a gathering of people, can be carried out with minimal exposure to safety hazard.
+Construction and/or installation of some MPs in an airport land use area may involve the temporary use of farming and construction equipment (e.g., tractors, backhoe, and caterpillars) that may temporarily increase the hazard potential.
+However, such activities will occur on farmland not typically surrounded by people, and once installed, the MPs themselves are not areas where people would tend to gather.